USEPA/WNTR/documentation/resilience.rst

 =====================================  ================================================================================================================================================
 Metric                                 Description
 =====================================  ================================================================================================================================================
-Pressure				To determine the number of node-time pairs above or below a specified pressure treshold,
+Pressure				To determine the number of node-time pairs above or below a specified pressure threshold,
 					use the :doc:`query</apidoc/wntr.metrics.query>` method on results.node['pressure'].

 Todini index 				The Todini index [Todini2000]_ is related to the capability of a system to overcome
 					failures while still meeting demands and pressures at the nodes.
 The Todini index defines resilience at a specific time as a measure of surplus power at each node and measures relative energy redundancy.
-					The todini index can be computed using the :doc:`todini</apidoc/wntr.metrics.todini>` method.
+					The Todini index can be computed using the :doc:`todini</apidoc/wntr.metrics.todini>` method.

 Entropy 				Entropy [Awumah1990]_ is a measure of uncertainty in a random variable.
 					In a water distribution network model, the random variable is